paulloy/whiskey_herald_msp3/TESTING.md

 ![whiskey.js](static/img/README/js-validation/whiskey-js.png)

+The deployed project has one validation error where the object "userReview" is undefined.
+This has been ignored as this object is defined in whiskey.html as the values for its keys use jinja to input their values.
+The code on whiskey.html has one validation error which is that userReview is unused.
+This object is called in whiskey.js.
+It was easier to write the code for userReview in whiskey.html than place it in an external file.
+Comments have been added in whiskey.html and whiskey.js to highlight this.

+#### flickity.js

+There are some validation errors that have not been fixed.
+One undefined variable: Flickity.
+One unused variable: flky.

+These have not been fixed as this file is used to initalise the flickity carousels that are used on index.html and is not custom code of my own.

 ### Python

 All python was validated according to PEP8 standards at [PEP8 online](http://pep8online.com/) with the only errors being that the code exceeded the max